EnvisionOurBayview Stakeholder Outreach and Engagement Video from BAYCAT on Vimeo.

-The Southeast Community Facility (SECF), located at 1800 Oakdale Avenue, and the adjacent Greenhouses at 1150 Phelps Street, were constructed to mitigate the adverse environmental and social impacts of the Southeast Treatment Plant expansion projects during the 1970’s and 1980’s.
-The SECF and Greenhouses are facilities owned by the city, and operated and maintained by the SFPUC for the benefit of the Bayview Hunters Point community.
-Below is a timeline with key milestones.
-For the full legal history, read it here or watch the video presentation.
+The existing Southeast Community Facility (SECF), located at 1800 Oakdale Avenue, and the adjacent Greenhouses at 1150 Phelps Street, were constructed in partnership with the Bayview-Hunters Point community to mitigate the environmental and social impacts of the Southeast Treatment Plant's expansion in the 1970’s and 1980’s.
+The SECF is owned by the city and operated and maintained by the SFPUC for the benefit of the Bayview Hunters Point community.
+Read about the full history and mitigation.

 Southeast Community Facility Recent Key Milestones

-- The SFPUC elected to conduct a transparent and inclusive outreach process in collaboration with 16 Bayview community partners in 2016.
+- The SFPUC conducts a transparent and inclusive outreach process in collaboration with 16 Bayview community partners.
+The effort includes:

 - Knocking on 2,400 doors surrounding the facility and surveying 1,200 residents, including those in public housing